-1) M1 was redefined in 2015.
-Sources: Statistics Norway and Norges Bank however, obliged to accept more than 25 coins of any one denomination.
+Cash is legal tender in Norway.
+Under the Financial Contracts Act, a consumer has the right to settle an obligation to a payee in cash.
+The payee is not, however, obliged to accept more than 25 coins of any one denomination.
 The Financial Institutions Act requires banks to accept cash from customers and make deposits available to customers in the form of cash, in line with customers' needs and expectations.
 This means that banks must provide the facilities to enable customers to convert deposit money into cash and vice versa.
-Deposit money is a widely accepted means of payment but is not legal tender.
+Deposit money is a generally accepted means of payment but is not legal tender.